LukeMorrissey777/robosub-onboarding/WINDOWSREADME.md

 docker build -t robosub_tut .
 ```

-locate display IP address by running ipconfig in a new terminal.
+locate display IP address by running `ipconfig` in a new terminal.
 Copy the ip4 address.

-Launch the container:
+Launch the container, where `X.X.X.X` is your ip4 address.
+Don't forget the `:0` at the end:
 ```bash
 docker run -it -e DISPLAY=X.X.X.X:0 robosub-tut
 ```